Fast Men & Faster Bikes: the British MotoGP

 A sports fan’s trip to England wouldn’t be complete without a visit to some hallowed grounds, and Silverstone is to motor racing what Wembley is to football or Twickenham to rugby.
 The very first Formula 1 event took place at the former RAF airfield in 1950, and over the years many four- and two-wheeled racing series have been hosted at the circuit.

 Silverstone is still a mighty challenge even after all the changes since its inception.
 In addition to the long straights and sweeping corners, its open nature exposes racers to all sorts of wind changes, especially through the high-speed sequences.
-Staying out of trouble requires lightning quick corrections.
+Staying out of trouble requires lightning-quick corrections.

 The track is daunting enough to lap quickly on four wheels.
 Imagine doing the same thing consistently on two wheels like MotoGP riders!
 That was what I went to the British MotoGP to see.

-The bus from Northampton stops in Silverstone village From there, it’s an easy 20 – 30-minute walk to the entrance closest to Luffield corner, where I chose to watch the action for a while.
+The bus from Northampton stops in Silverstone village From there, it’s a leisurely 20 – 30-minute walk to the entrance closest to Luffield corner, where I chose to watch the action for a while.
 Armed with just a general admission ticket, the elevated grandstands were off-limits to me, but it did not matter.
 Practice day saw low attendances, and I could get up to the barriers without much jostling.

 To the casual viewer, every racer’s progress through the sequence looks identical: Rider roars down the straight, brakes, then tips the bike left through Brooklands.
 He flicks it over, hugging the inside of the corner until he gently cranks the throttle open for the run on to the next straight.

 Standing in that single spot affords a point of view that television rarely provides.
-There were indeed small differences in cornering lines: a wider entry here, meeting apex a little later there, using the rear wheel to steer around the bend.
+There were indeed small differences in cornering lines: a wider entry here, meeting the apex a little later there, using the rear wheel to steer around the bend.
 Every bit that slashes the lap time helps.
 Every rider used his body differently to get the 240-horsepower steed between his legs to do his bidding.

 Nowhere was this more apparent than at the Arena sequence of corners.
 It was built to bypass the risky dip under The Bridge and the sweeping Priory section.
 The latter remains intact even today, four years on.
 At the end of the first practice session, I walked to a new viewing spot via this historic piece of tarmac.